 If an individual or entity obtains an order from a court of competent jurisdiction.

-Nothing in 935 CMR 500.820 shall prevent the Commission from acting in accordance with its authority.
+Nothing in 935 CMR 500.820: Confidentiality shall prevent the Commission from acting in accordance with its authority.

 500.830: Petitions for the Adoption, Amendment or Repeal of Regulations